isulovsky/waveBoundaryConditions/README.md

  The attached files can simply be copied to the original olaFlow source code and compiled.

  olaFlow implementaion can be found here: https://github.com/phicau/olaFlow

+If you are using this libraries, please cite the following paper:https://doi.org/10.1016/j.oceaneng.2025.121519